SenyorSchmidt/Recommendation_Programm/readme.md

 The start function asks the User if a recommendation is wished.
 If chosen "y" the start function calls the search function with "genre" or "actor" as a variable, according to the users choice.

+If chosen "n" the programm terminates.

+Any other choice will result in the recursive calling of the start function, because it can only handle "actor" or "genre" as an input.